Avishai Margalit: Early life and education

 Avishai Margalit was born in Afula, Mandatory Palestine, and grew up in Jerusalem.
+He attended high school at the Hebrew University Secondary School.
 He was educated in Jerusalem and did his army service in the airborne Nahal.
 In 1960 he started his studies at the Hebrew University, majoring in philosophy and economics.
 He earned his B.A. in 1963 and his M.A. in philosophy in 1965, his M.A. thesis focusing on Karl Marx's theory of labor.
 During his years of study he worked as an instructor in a youth village, working with immigrant children who arrived with the mass wave of immigration in the 1950s.
 Thanks to a British Council scholarship he went to Queens College in Oxford University, where he stayed from 1968 to 1970.
 His doctoral dissertation, "The Cognitive Status of Metaphors", written under the supervision of Professor Yehoshua Bar-Hillel, earned him his Ph.D summa cum laude 1970 from the Hebrew University.